julisunkan/what/README.md

 # WhatsApp Bot Creator

 A full-stack Progressive Web App (PWA) for creating and managing WhatsApp chatbots.
-Built with Python Flask, SQLite, and WPPConnect for WhatsApp integration.
+Built entirely with Python Flask, SQLite, and integrates with WhatsApp via Twilio or Meta's Cloud API.

 ## Features